Ecwid/ecwid-api-docs/includes/_shipping_api.md

 Kilogram | kg | 1000

 Gram is the main weight unit, from which other units are converted.
 Merchants can change weight units in [Ecwid Control Panel](https://my.ecwid.com/cp/CP.html#formats-units).

+# Troubleshooting

+### A new shipping method at checkout is not appearing

+You created an app and installed it on your test store, but a new shipping method, returned by your resource, is not appearing when you open your store.
+There are several possible reasons for this:

+* **The application is not configured properly** to add a shipping method at checkout.
+E.g. during registration, you haven't provided a link for Ecwid to send the requests to when customer is at checkout or the URL is incorrect.
+See [How to set uo](#how-to-set-up) for the details.
+* **`add_shipping_method` access scope** is missing in the list of requested scopes while installing the app.
+While creating an oAuth URL or installing your app from an app details page, make sure it incudes the `add_to_cp` scope in the list of requested permissions.
+* **The response format from your resource is incorrect**.
+Ecwid accepts response from shipping applications in [a strict format](#request-and-response), so please make sure your endpoint is responding correctly back to Ecwid with the correct shipping methods.
+* **The response from your resource has exceeded 10 second timeout**.
+When Ecwid sends a request for additional shipping methods to external resources, it expects to get a response within the 10 second timeout period.
+Make sure that your service is able to provide response in that time period.
+* **You're testing it in an Ecwid store which is on Free plan**.
+Ecwid API functionality is available on paid Ecwid plans only.
+Please upgrade your account or [contact us](/contact).